Timer action

 General

-Information about the settings in this dialog can be found here.
+Information on the settings in this dialog can be found here.

 Click "Next".